5. Configuration

 When to use what?

-If you have a battery with built-in battery monitor, such as a BYD or Freedomwon battery; its easy.
-Use that.
+If you have a battery with built-in battery monitor, such as a BYD or Freedomwon battery; its easy, use that.
+If not, then the options depend on the type of system:

-If the MultiPlus or Quattro inverter/charger is the only source of charge to the batteries and the only draw then it can function as a basic battery monitor because it counts what went in and counts what comes out.
+If the MultiPlus or Quattro inverter/charger is the only source of charge to the batteries and the only draw, then it can function as a basic battery monitor because it counts what went in and counts what comes out.
 No need for a dedicated battery monitor such as the BMV.

 If the systems consists of an inverter/charger, MPPTs and a GX device, then there is still no need to add a dedicated battery monitor.